Figma MCP server

 }

-Available Figma Operations
+Available Figma Tools

-The MCP server provides tools for various Figma operations:
+The server provides several Figma operation capabilities:

 • Comment operations: Create and manage comments